The Interface

 The status bar

-A single row at the bottom edge shows the active profile, model, and current phase.
+A single row at the bottom edge shows the active profile, provider, and model, plus the current phase.
 When something needs your attention — a transient retry, an error — it swaps in a banner-style notification (▎⚠ <text> for errors, ▎ <text> for info) and reverts to the keybindings strip when the toast expires.
+Switch provider with Ctrl+P and model with Ctrl+/ without leaving the thread.

 Tool widgets